 Set point/desired activation point

 (Ready to specify a switch?
-Submit a Product Application Worksheet)
+Submit a Product Application Worksheet.
+Tell us your specifications and we'll help you select a Wasco product series)

 Although these are key to determining the proper switch for your application, there are some additional inputs that may need to be defined.
 The following are the basic requirements for selecting the proper pressure or vacuum switch: